Captures of Carnation on Christopher Street

 “passed its expiration date.“

-Flowering from Filth (The Inspiration of Carnation)
+Flowering from the Filth

-Christopher Street Fragrance
+Following Carnations on Christopher Street

 The story of carnation begins with the Christopher Street Day Pride March, and the many floral moments witnessed each year.
 From cut flowers seen decorating the many floats and people, to blossoms in full bloom along the parade route.
 They are symbols of love, beauty, and pride.
 Flowers move the fragrance “out of the bottle, and into the street.”